CONSTITUTION OF THE REPUBLIC OF NEWFOUNDLAND (1972)

 3. The lawful currency is the Newfoundland Dollar (NFD).

-4. The English language shall be that of record and government; the French and Innu languages shall enjoy regional protection and cultural status.
+4. The English language shall be that of record and government; the French, Mi’kmaw, and Inuttitut languages shall enjoy regional protection and cultural status in their communities.
 (A84 clarified local language provisions.)

 Article 3 — Citizenship